 - Generous handful of Greek basil leaves, torn basil leaves, or chopped parsley

-- Cut the aubergines into 1cm dice.
-Heat the olive oil in a large frying pan or skillet and saute the aubergine pieces for a few minutes until the soften and begin to colour.
+- Cut the aubergines (eggplants) into 1cm (½ inch) dice.
+Heat the olive oil in a large frying pan or skillet and saute the aubergine pieces for a few minutes until they soften and begin to colour.

-- Peel and crush the garlic and add to the aubergines with the cumin, paprika cinnamon and cayenne.
+- Peel and crush the garlic and add to the aubergines with the cumin, smoked paprika, cinnamon and cayenne.
 Continue to cook, stirring occasionally, for a few minutes until the spices are toasted and fragrant.

-- Add the tinned tomatoes, stir well, and break up the tomatoes with a spoon.
-If the sauce seems very thick, add a splash of water to thin down slightly.
+- Add the tinned tomatoes and stir well.
+If the sauce seems very thick, add a splash of water to thin it down slightly.